-Just steps from the Pier, Santa Monica’s Third Street Promenade consists of three open-air, car-free blocks that are anchored by upscale Santa Monica Place.
-With everything from fresh farmers market produce to designer fashions, Downtown Santa Monica is a shopper’s nirvana.
-Likewise, foodies rejoice with numerous restaurants featuring locally sourced ingredients and craft cocktails.
-Around each corner, life pulses with hotel guests, street performers, shoppers, office workers, diners, barflies, and moviegoers.
-New to the mix: The terminus of the Metro Expo Line, which ferries riders by light rail between Santa Monica and Downtown Los Angeles.
+Downtown Santa Monica is equal parts shopping haven and street-performer stage.
+Just east of the Pier, the 3rd Street Promenade consists of three open-air, car-free blocks that are anchored by upscale Santa Monica Place, home to more than 80 retailers.
+With everything from fresh farmers market produce to designer fashions, it’s a shopper’s nirvana.
+Likewise, foodies rejoice in the numerous restaurants and bars, featuring locally sourced ingredients and craft cocktails.
+There's excitement around every corner as street performers, tourists, locals, diners, movie goers, and more flock to the area.
+Additionally, it’s the terminus of the Metro Expo Line, which ferries riders by light rail between Santa Monica and Downtown Los Angeles.